 Before being able to properly assess the market, we must ensure that we understand exactly what information we are trying to collect.
 The granularity of a price is essential to defining the market and we must therefore be sure that we are clear on our price specifications and the market trends before gathering any pricing data.

-Because the aluminium market is constantly developing, Fastmarkets reviews its methodology and specifications, and engages in discussions with market participants at least once a year to ensure that its price specifications and assessment techniques remain relevant and as representative of the market as possible.
+Because the aluminium market is constantly developing, Fastmarkets reviews its methodology and specifications, and engages in discussions with market participants both annually, on a formal basis, and on an ongoing basis throughout the year.